Donald Trump’s Raunchy Remarks About Sex With Princess Di Will Keep Him Off Prince Harry’s Wedding Guest List

 — Kensington Palace (@KensingtonRoyal) November 27, 2017

-It’s not just the royal family with negative thoughts about Donald Trump.
+It’s not just the royal family who has negative thoughts about Donald Trump.
 As the Independent reported, Meghan Markle has also been vocal in her criticism on the American president.
 Back in early 2016, before Trump even secured the Republican nomination, the Suits actress discussed Trump’s divisiveness.
 In an interview on The Nightly Show with Larry Wilmore, Markle said Americans — and especially women — must come together to defeat Donald Trump.

 “Yes of course Trump is divisive.
 Think about just female voters alone,” she said.
 “I think it was in 2012, the Republican Party lost the female vote by 12 points.
 That’s a huge number and with as misogynistic as Trump is and so vocal about it, that’s a huge chunk of it.”